IanaLois/the-vegan-archive/README.md

 #### **The Site's Main Goals:**

-- To provide users with a user-friendly and positive experience when using GT Modellista.
 - To provide users with a clear understanding of the site's purpose.
 - To provide controlled functionality based on a user's permissions.
 - To provide user's with a profile that allows them to manage their own content.